RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/MonteCarloAssemblyMover.md

 * ```edge_file_name``` : Path to edge file to use during assembly generation (See [[EdgeFileGeneration|edge-file-generation]] )

 ###Hashless SEWING Options
 These options should be used only if the ```hashed``` option is set to false.
-Hashless SEWING determines structural compatibility on-the-fly during assembly generation, and therefore requires no additional input files.
-We only recommend using this option with helical substructures, where a certain level of structural compatibility can be assumed.
+Hashless SEWING determines structural compatibility on-the-fly during assembly generation and therefore requires no additional input files.
+We only recommend using this option with helical substructures, where a certain level of structural compatibility between segments can be reasonably assumed.

 * ```window_width``` : Required number of overlapping residues for two segments to be considered a match